Michael Madhusudan Dutt: Marriage and family

 Dutt had refused to enter into an arranged marriage which his father had decided for him.
 He had no respect for that tradition and wanted to break free from the confines of caste-based endogamous marriage.
 His knowledge of the European tradition convinced him of his choice of marriages made by mutual consent (or love marriages).

 While in Madras, he married Rebecca Thompson McTavish, a 17-year-old of Scottish-Indian parentage, a resident of the Madras Female Orphan Asylum, on 31 July 1848.
 Dutt assumed the name Michael when the marriage was registered in the baptismal register.
 They had four children together.
 He wrote to Bysack in December 1855:

 Yes, dearest Gour, I have a fine English Wife and four children.

 Dutt returned from Madras to Calcutta in February 1856, after his father's death (in 1855), abandoning his wife and four children in Madras.
 No records of his divorce from Rebecca or remarriage have been found.
 In 1858, he was joined there by a 22-year old woman of French Eurasian extraction, Emelia Henrietta Sophie White, the daughter of his colleague at the Madras Male Orphan Asylum.
 They had two sons, Frederick Michael Milton (23 July 1861 – 11 June 1875) and Albert Napoleon (1869 – 22 August 1909), and a daughter, Henrietta Elizabeth Sermista (1859 – 15 February 1879).
 A fourth child was stillborn.
 Their relationship lasted until the end of her life, Henrietta pre-deceasing him by three days, on 26 June 1873.

 Rebecca died in Madras in July 1892.
-Only a daughter and a son survived her.
+Only a daughter (Phoebe Rebecca Salfelt Dutt) and a son (George John McTavish-Dutt) survived her.
 The son, McTavish-Dutt, practised as a pleader in the Court of Small Causes in Madras.

 The tennis player Leander Paes is a direct descendant of Dutt, who is his great-great-grandson on his mother's side.